Water & Weight Loss

 Exactly how much water should you be consuming each day?
 It varies.
 9-12 fl oz/hr for men and 6.5-9 fl oz/hr for women are my recommendations, but it’s important to monitor your weight, urine color, and thirst.
 Find what’s right for you.

-To read more about hydration and exercise performance, check out the full hydration guide.
+To read more about hydration and exercise performance, check out the hydration guide in Fitness & Nutrition Programming for Beginners.